David-Reset/Concrete-Structures-Constructability-Framework/tools/triage-rating-rubric.md

 # Triage trigger rubric

-How to set an entry's **triage trigger** — the `triage` array, any `triageExclude`, the `standing` flag, and the gates and questions behind them — so the entry surfaces on the right jobs, consistently, regardless of who is authoring it.
+How to set an entry's **triage and routing** — the `triage` array, any `triageExclude`, the `standing` flag, the gates and questions behind them, and its `relatedEntries` links — so the entry surfaces on the right jobs and leads the reader to the right next decisions, consistently, regardless of who is authoring it.

-This is the rule maintainers follow when building an entry's trigger in the **Triage** tab (the "Surfaces when…" line), and the standard every existing entry is held to when it is reviewed.
+This is the rule maintainers follow when building an entry's trigger in the **Triage** tab (the "Surfaces when…" line) and when deciding which other entries should be linked from it.
+It is the standard every existing entry is held to when it is reviewed.

 ---